dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ```

 Here, the `(a, b)` pattern is being matched against the expression `(1, 2)`.
-When a pattern contains subpatterns, those subpatterns are matched against
+When a pattern contains subpatterns, each subpattern is matched against a value
-values destructured from the value the outer pattern is matched against.
-Here,
+destructured from the value that the outer pattern is matched against.
+Here, `a`
-`a` is matched against `1` and `b` is matched against `2`.
+is matched against `1` and `b` is matched against `2`.

 When calculating the context type schema or static type of a pattern, any
 occurrence of `typePattern` in a type is treated as `Object?`.